 This information comes from my book and audio learning program, The Language of Emotions.

-When you don’t have the time, energy, or ability to work with your anger properly – when you aren’t able to protect your boundaries or the boundaries of others, when you feel unable to speak out against the injustices you see, and when you feel incapable of affecting your surroundings – the masking state of apathy will often arise.
+When you don’t have the energy or permission to work with your anger properly – when you aren’t able to protect your boundary or the boundaries of others, when you feel unable to speak out against the troubles or injustices you see, and when you feel incapable of affecting your surroundings – you’ll often move into the masking state of apathy.

-Apathy may also seek distractions such as TV, fun food (as opposed to nourishment), new loves, travel, money, shopping, instant fame, or instant meaning.
-Apathy is often related to being stuck in the wrong environment for your needs.
-Because it masks anger, though, it doesn’t offer the emotional agility you need to get yourself to a better environment.
+Apathy may also seek distractions such as TV, fun food (as opposed to nourishment), new loves, travel, money, shopping, instant fame, instant meaning, and a quick and easy way out.

 We actually need the masking state of apathy in unhealthy or unproductive situations where we can’t use our emotions properly.

 Apathy can give us the freedom our situation won’t